Siabell/Arep-SparkWebApp/README.md

 # AREP-SparkWebApp

-This project has the operations to calculate the mean and standard deviation of a set of n real numbers.
+This web application allows you to calculate the mean and standard deviation of a set of data that is passed through a web page using Spark micro framework.
 The project implements my own implementation of a linked list.

 ## Getting Started